SOHAIB-LIAQUAT/DSD_2023_EE_061/Lab2/readme.md

 - Output of NAND gate with inputs a and b.
 - Output of the second XOR gate with inputs from one of the OR gates and the NAND gate.

-## Test Bench Code
-Five test bench module signals; three for inputs and two for outputs are initialized for simulating the circuit.

-An instance lab3_inst is created for the module lab3.
-8 possible input combinations according to the truth table are provided at an interval of 1ns and output waveform is simulated.
+## Constraint File
+The constraint file is for mapping the three inputs to three switches and the two outputs to two LEDs available on the Neuxs A7-100t FPGA board.
+The package pins used are:
+- LEDs
+	- V11 (LED 15)
+	- V12 (LED 14)
+- Switches
+	- V10 (Switch 15)
+	- U11 (Switch 14)
+	- U12 (Switch 13)

 ## Documents
-Iamge of the simulated wevform is provided as documentation.
+RTL schematic, maximum combinational delay and resource utilization are provided as documentation.